jornj/hydra-consent-app-go/README.md

 ```

-In a second console, run the consent app
+In a console, run the consent app

 ```sh
 cd consent
 go run consent.go
 ```

-In a third console, run the client app
+In another console, run the client app

 ```sh
 cd client